N64EVER/IshiirukaPie/README.md

 # Notice 6/18/20 22:15

-v1.1 breaks ubershaders on OpenGL and Vulkan.
+v1.1 breaks ubershaders on OpenGL and completely breaks Vulkan.
 Use specialized shaders, I won't find a fix for this.
 I don't know how to program advanced emulation functions :)

 # IshiirukaPie is a build of Dolphin that supports notches and holepunch displays.